Visual Studio Code插件开发

 - you can create folders inside the

-folder to structure your tests any way you want
+test folder to structure your tests any way you want